mehvishshakeel/ENSF_338/README.md

 # ENSF 338 - Practical Data Structures and Algorithms
 ## Winter 2023

+### My Data Structures Library

+Welcome to my ENSF 338 project!
+In this assignment, I've created a comprehensive library of data structures and algorithms in Java, inspired by the provided project outline.
+Here's a summary of what I've accomplished:

-### Project Outline
+### Project Overview

 **Objective:**
-The objective of this project is to create a library for common data structures, including various linear data structures, tree structures, and graph algorithms.
+The goal of this project was to build a library for common data structures, including various linear data structures, tree structures, and graph algorithms.

-### Implementation Options

-You can choose to implement this project in either one of the following languages:
-1. Java
-2. Python

-**Note:** The screenshots in this document are made with the assumption of implementing using Java.
-However, if you choose Python as the language of choice, your project folder will have a similar hierarchy.
+**Languages Used:**
+I've implemented this project using Java, but the structure and concepts are applicable to Python as well.

-### Project Description
+### Completed Tasks

-In this project, you will develop your own library of data structures with their associated algorithms.
-The library will have a multilevel structure to separate each group of data structures into groups based on their class.

-The library will be created with a package name "myLib" and will have the following underlying structure:

-#### Datastructures
-- Contains subfolders for each class of data structures we are implementing.
-  - Linear
-    - Includes the class implementations of all the linear data structures listed below (you can use the short acronyms).
-      - SinglyLinkedList (SLL)
-      - DoublyLinkedList (DLL)
-      - CircularLinkedList (CSLL)
-      - CircularDoublyLinkedList (CDLL)
-      - Stack
-      - Queue
-  - Trees
-    - Contains the implementations of the following tree structures:
+In the course of this project, I've successfully designed and implemented the following components:

-      - BinarySearchTrees (BST)
-      - AVL
-  - Heaps
+#### Data Structures
+- **Linear Structures:** I've created implementations for various linear data structures, such as Singly Linked Lists (SLL), Doubly Linked Lists (DLL), Circular Linked Lists (CSLL), Circular Doubly Linked Lists (CDLL), Stacks, and Queues.

+- **Tree Structures:** I've implemented Binary Search Trees (BST) and AVL Trees, ensuring efficient data management and retrieval.

-    - Contains two implementations of the vector-based heap class (VBH), one for max heap and one for min heap.
+- **Heaps:** I've developed vector-based heap classes for both max and min heaps.
+These classes include a "heapsort" function to sort arrays efficiently.

-      - The class has a heapsort static function that receives an array, creates a heap structure, and sorts it, then returns it.
-  - Nodes
-    - Contains the implementation of all the different node classes needed for the data structures mentioned above.
+- **Nodes:** I've designed and implemented various node classes that are essential for the proper functioning of the data structures mentioned above.

-#### Graphalgo
+#### Graph Algorithms
-- This folder will have a static class with static methods that apply the different graph algorithms mentioned below.
+- I've created a static class with static methods in the "Graphalgo" folder.
+These methods include Breadth-First Search (BFS), Depth-First Search (DFS), and Dijkstra's algorithm.
-  - Graphalgo
-    - BFS
-    - DFS
-    - Dijkstra

-**Note:** All data structures will be implemented for integer data types as the data member.
-You can extend your work by making the structures work with generic data types for a bonus, as will be shown in the final project rubric evaluation.

-### Testing

-You will need to test all functionalities of the data structure by either:

-1. Writing a main app program that will comprehensively test the data structures by creating objects of them and testing all the possible functionalities.
-2. Using unit tests (Junit for Java that will be written in the test subfolder of your project, or pytest or unittest for Python).

-### Project Finalization
+**Testing:**
+To ensure the functionality and correctness of these data structures, I've written unit tests using JUnit, which are located in the "test" subfolder of my project.

+**Project Finalization:**
-To finalize and complete your project, you will build the project using Maven (for Java) to generate a `myLibrary.jar` file.
-This will be your compiled library that you can copy into any project and import it to use your data structure implementations whenever needed.
+I've built the project using Maven to generate a "myLibrary.jar" file.
+This compiled library can be imported into any project for the convenient use of these data structure implementations.

-The TAs will be testing your project by importing your library jar file into a tester program to run some tests.
-It is essential to adhere to naming conventions that will be published in each module separately.

-(Python implementation will also have to be packaged – instructions on how to achieve that will be published later).

-### Project Submission and Deadline

-The deadline for the project's final submission is:
-- Monday, 10th of April at 12:00 PM.
+### Conclusion

+This project has been an exciting journey in data structure implementation and algorithm development.
+I've learned valuable skills in Java programming and software design, and I'm proud to present my very own data structures library.
+The project submission deadline is set for Monday, the 10th of April at 12:00 PM.